sferics/obs-processing/readme.md

 > <br/><br/>
 >
 > ### derive\_obs.py
-> Compute derived elements like relative humidity, cloud levels or reduced pressure.
+> Compute derived elements like relative humidity, cloud levels or reduced pressure from (a combination of) other elements.
 >
 > #### Unique command line arguments
 > ##### -A/--aggregated